A-Dying-Pig/PrintQueue/README.md

 ## Reproduce Results
 Every time when changing parameters, traces, and port settings, you need to go through the above process, collect data from different parts, and run the scripts.
 We know the difficulty of building such a complex system.
-Therefore, we store all the intermediate register values and INT headers collected from out testbed, **unmodified**.
+Therefore, we store all the intermediate register values and INT headers collected from our testbed, **unmodified**.
 All the data is stored in `.bin` files.
 The way of interpretation is introduced in `EndHosts` and `PrintQueue_Tofino`.
 You can directly calculate the accuracy with the intermediate data.